dwyl/learn-travis/README.md

 root of your project folder and that you also validate it, either via the [Travis-CLI ](#install-travis-cli-on-ubuntu) or via their [WebLint](http://lint.travis-ci.org/).

-Second, last create our `hello.js` file by pasting the following code:
+Second, lets create our `hello.js` file by pasting the following code:

 ```javascript
 var http = require('http');